Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 That depends on two things.
 The first one is: are you going to use WordPress?
 The other thing is your budget.

-My GoDaddy rating – 3 out of 5.
+My GoDaddy rating, at best, is 3 out of 5.

 Important: Editor's note on Saurabh's GoDaddy Review

-Note from Jerry: Saurabh mentioned that site uptime as one of GoDaddy’s advantages but I disagreed.
+Note from Jerry: Saurabh mentioned that site uptime as one of GoDaddy's advantages but I disagreed.
 Site going down once every week is not good.
-In comparison, iPage, which is ~50% cheaper, scored 100% in March and April 2015 (see details).
-And, GoDaddy’s hosting price is actually not that cheap when stack up with others (price increased since Saurabh signed up, GoDaddy’s Economy plan now costs $4.99/mo).
-I am not saying that GoDaddy is a no go.
-But apparently there are other better options.
+In comparison, Hostinger, which is ~50% cheaper, scored 100% in January and February 2020 (see details).
+And, GoDaddy's hosting price is actually not that cheap (read our host pricing study) when stack up with others – price increased since Saurabh signed up, GoDaddy's Business Hosting now starts at $19.99/mo.
+Apparently there are other better options.
 In case you were looking for a budget hosting, please also check out my cheap hosting guide published here.